 Today, a short bob hairstyle is still something that a lot of women think of as being daring or liberating.
 Popular media publications like Cosmopolitan and Marie Claire have all dedicated pages to the myriad of shorter styles that have crept in.
 Many women will utter a phrase like “I wish I could pull off…” in regard to a hairstyle at least once in their lives.
 Quite often, those hairstyles are short, trendy styles like a stacked bob or a pixie cut.
 The fact of the matter is that there’s a shorter style for every woman.
 The only thing needed to pull it off is a pair of shears.

 A huge fear with many women who decide to change from long or even medium length to short is that they won’t be able to pull it back or keep it out of their faces and eyes when needed.
-Every woman has had a moment where they’ve made a ponytail or quick bun and gotten on with things.
+Every woman has moments where they’ve made a ponytail or quick bun and gotten on with things.

 Can you have the same freedom of de-styling, for lack of a better term, your hair if it’s trimmed?
 Of course, you can!
-Bobby pins, cute barrettes, and clips or a lightweight headband is all you need to keep your hair out of your way when it’s short, you have similar styling options.
+Bobby pins, cute barrettes, and clips or a lightweight headband is all you need to keep your hair out of your way.
 Quite often you’ll hear women talk about how nice it is to spend less time styling and blow drying.
-They also don’t spend a ton of money on expensive styling products as often as they used to because you need a smaller amount!
+They also don’t spend a ton of money on expensive products as often as they used to because you need a fraction of t5he amount